International Scholars & Students

 Step 6: Arrive and Check In +

-Download your I-94 and complete a mandatory check-in with the Center for Global Services when you arrive.
+Download your I-94 and complete a mandatory check-in with Rutgers Global–International Student and Scholar Services when you arrive.